 Parents and carers are valued and viewed as full partners in the learning process, actively engaged through:

-- systematic consultation in relation to the work of the School.
+- systematic consultation in relation to the work of the school,

-School Climate and Discipline
+School Learning Climate

-The School will offer:
+The school will offer: